 Sleep, which is essential for the overall growth of the person, along with food, and exercise, becomes the easy prey of this rising pressure in students’ lives and, if not taken care of, can create a significant health crisis for them.

 A night of adequate sleep is crucial for everyone, especially students.
 Students fall under the age group of 5 to 20, which are also the years of growth and learning.

 Students need to learn lots of things such as languages, mathematics, history, and science.
 It also includes physical activities like sports, exercises, and extracurricular activities, such as dancing and arts.
 As well as, they just aren’t supposed to learn but need to compete against other students, appear in exams, earn the best grades and be able to select their dream career.

-When students get those peaceful and quality hours spent sleeping on the comfort of the mattress, it helps them improve many things, such as their immune system, memory, concentration, mental, emotional, physical strength, and academic performance.
+When students get those peaceful and quality hours spent sleeping in the comfort of the mattress, it helps them improve many things, such as their immune system, memory, concentration, mental, emotional, and physical strength, and academic performance.

 How much sleep do students require?